-After you’ve attracted about a 1000 visitors, you should focus on writing high-quality blog posts for your audience.
+After you’ve attracted about 1,000 visitors, you should focus on writing high-quality blog posts for your audience.
 You can integrate search engine optimization and social network marketing in your great content creation strategy.

 As you create engaging great content, you’ll start attracting quality leads.
 But, don’t make the mistake of not converting them.